iwytsang/MechaCar_Statistical_Analysis/README.md

 The t-test for lot 3 indicates that the true mean is not equal to 1500 and that the null (alternate) hypothesis is true.

 ## Study Design: MechaCar vs Competition
+A statistical study between the MechaCar vs Competition would be